 There is a monastery in Karzok that supposedly also allows tourists to stay.
 I asked once and they said no but a friend of mine claimed that he was able to get a place in the monastery.
 I cannot confirm it but you can try if you want to experience living in a monastery.

 The best time to visit Tso Moriri is between June and September when the tourist season is at its peak.
 While the road from Leh to Tso Moriri remains open throughout the year, going there in winter or non-tourist months may result in a fight for accommodation.

 Between June till September, all the hotels and guest houses are fully operational and you will easily find a place to stay within any budget.

-In a 1996 survey, it was revealed that Thirty-four species of birds included 14 species of water birds of which 6 are the vulnerable species were found around Tso Moriri.
+In a 1996 survey, it was revealed that Thirty-four species of birds including 14 species of water birds of which 6 are vulnerable species were found around Tso Moriri.
 So if bird watching or catching pictures of some rare species of birds is on your mind then Tso Moriri is the perfect place to do so.

 For this purpose as well, the months between June to September are the best as the lake freezes completely in winter and there are almost no birds to see around it until it melts completely.

 Leh to Tso Moriri Road Conditions